shehreendheda/katacoda-scenarios/continuous-profiling/step4.md

   Hover over the childs spans.
 Notice that they are all for the `mongo` database service.

   Above the flame graph, click **Span List** to view the list of spans.
-The `mongo` service is repeatedly called to fulfil the request to the `movies-api-java`.
+The `mongo` service is repeatedly called to fulfil the request for movie credits data from `movies-api-java`.

 4. You check the source file to understand why repeated calls are being made to the database to fulfill the request for movie credits data.